qcri/e-wer/README.md

 # Model definition
 An end-to-end multistream based regression model to predict the WER per sentence.

-We combine the four streams: lexical, phonotactic, acoustics and numerical features into a single end-to-end network to estimate word error rate directly.
-We jointly train the multistream network and their final hidden layers are concatenated to obtain a joint feature space in which another fully connected layer to estimate the WER directly.
+We combine four streams: lexical, phonotactic, acoustics and numerical features into a single end-to-end network to estimate word error rate directly.
+We jointly train the multistream network to obtain a joint feature space in which another fully connected layer to estimate the WER directly.

 <img align="center" width="400" src="https://github.com/qcri/e-wer/blob/e-wer2/images/ewer2.png">